justeattakeaway/pie/apps/pie-docs/src/content/pages/foundations/typography/overview.md

 caption: "The example above shows Arial Regular, which is used as a fallback font."
 } %}

-### CP Mono
+### PT Mono
 Used only for snippets of code.

 {% contentPageImage {
     src:"../../../../../assets/img/foundations/typography/cp-mono.svg",
     width: "105px",
-    caption: "The example above shows CP Mono, a font used for code snippets."
+    caption: "The example above shows PT Mono, a font used for code snippets."
 } %}

 ---